Researching No Annual Fee Credit Cards

 “Is a no annual fee credit card the best choice for me?”

-It wasn’t always the case, but today many credit card companies offer no annual fee credit cards.
-Now consumers can find no annual fee credit cards that reward you with exclusive benefits and services—or cash back, points, travel credit, merchandise and more.
+It wasn’t always the case that many credit card companies offer no annual fee credit cards, but now consumers can often find no annual fee credit cards that reward you with exclusive benefits and services—or cash back, points, travel credit, merchandise and more.

 Earn big‑time cash back that never expires.

-Here are some basics about fee vs. no annual fee credit cards.
+Here are some of the basics about fee vs. no annual fee credit cards.

 Balance the annual fee with the benefits